demwilson/gameoff2020/README.md

 * Current HP/Max HP
 * Current Oxygen/Max Oxygen

 Then a section of the stats used for combat in the combat screen.
-A **+** sign next to the stat number indicates a bonus from an item.
+A plus sign (+) next to the stat number indicates a bonus from an item.
 * Attack - How much damage you deal to a target.
 * Accuracy - The capacity of your attacks to be able to hit your target.
 * Speed - How fast your time bar fills in combat.